peiche/cover/README.txt

 - Upgraded to FontAwesome 4.4.
 - Updated Vimeo icon (per [this FontAwesome issue](https://github.com/FortAwesome/Font-Awesome/issues/2197)).
 - Added overlay color option: dark or light.
-- Added Unslider plugin with touch support for more than one featured post.
+- Added Unslider plugin for more than one featured post.
 - Increased featured post maximum from one to five.
 - Added post view option: minimal or grid.
 - Added custom background color option for grid view.